adjtomo/seisflows/docs/instructions_remote.rst

         cd specfem2d-d745c542
         git checkout d745c542

-To avoid conflicts, it is important to work with the exact version specified above (``d745c542``).
-This is necessary because, unlike SPECFEM3D and 3D_GLOBE, SPECFEM2D development is sometimes a bit haphazard, without proper versioning conventions.
+For now, it is important to work with the exact version specified above (``d745c542``).
+This is necessary because, unlike SPECFEM3D and 3D_GLOBE, SPECFEM2D development is sometimes a bit haphazard, with frequent interface changes.

 Next, configure and compile SPECFEM2D using ifort (preferred) or gfortran::